 In Hooked author Nir Eyal introduces BJ Fogg’s Behavioral Model.
 The Fogg Behavioral Model says that “a given behavior will occur when motivation, ability, and a trigger are present at the same time and in sufficient degree.”
 Fogg’s model is a key part of Eyal’s framework because it describes how a product designer can achieve getting users to perform behaviors.
 More importantly, it provides a diagnostic tool that helps situate a product’s current state and provides the trajectory for success.

-In this talk about creating health-oriented experiences, Fogg begins by identifying two opposite ends of the behavior spectrum which designers attempt to reach.
+Fogg identifies opposite ends of the behavior spectrum which designers attempt to reach.
 On one end are abstractions such as “lose weight” and “be healthy.”
 On the other end are specific actions which are often too difficult for the end user to perform.
 It’s better to start by designing for specific behaviors which can be measured.
 This helps situate behaviors at the right level of granularity.

-He illustrates the incorrect design perspective by giving the examples of sitting in full lotus and swimming.
+Sitting in full lotus and swimming are two examples of the incorrect design perspective.
 In both cases, the goal is a complex physical behavior.
 No amount of motivation (e.g., money) or encouragement will enable the person attempting the behavior to do it better.
 He offers an audience member $5 to sit in full lotus, simulating the “motivation” that many on-line services employ.
 Outcomes such as “being healthy” and “losing weight” are at least as complicated as swimming.
 Therefore, there is a learning progression to achieve them.
 Designers must create step-by-step solutions to help people through the process to meet these desired outcomes.

 Look at your products.
 Are you helping people step by step do what they already want to do?

 Fogg wants to replace the idea of “creating a system to motivate behavior change” with “facilitating behavior change.”
-There are a lot of problems with the idea that motivation is the key to behavior change.
+Motivation is not the only key to behavior change.

 Simplicity changes behavior in the long term.
 What matters more is making things easy to do, step by step